bnadji/BAlert/README.md

     onClick: null,          // button callback function
     keepAlert: false,       // should alert stay up when the button is pressed?
     inlineStyle: "",        // a string containing inline CSS styles for this button
+    threshold: 3000,        // exit button will not display if alert's timeout is <= threshold
     visible: function(){}   // should exit button be visible? -- default is an internal boolean function
                             // other self* attributes (shown above) are also supported but not useful },